csae-coders-corner/Endogenous-stratification/README.md

 Gelman, A. and Park, D. K. (2009).
 Splitting a predictor at the upper quarter or third and the lower quarter or third.
 The American Statistician, 63(1):1-8.

+**Mahreen Mahmud, Postdoctoral Research Fellow at the Mind and Behaviour Research Group, Blavatnik School of Government, Oxford, 17 February 2020**